By Andrew Blumetti

 This brownie gem is a creation by Alice Rose Cakes & Cookies, your go-to bakery for all your messed-up surgery baked goods.

-Just remember, dragging your feet will ruin your meal.
+Just remember, dragging your feet on this gem will ruin your meal.
 Better be fast to get some, those who are late to the party end up with the red digestive track to eat.

 SPEND THIS CHRISTMAS WITH THE HUMAN SANTAPEDE!